JulieRaph/JulieRaph/README.md

 ### About me 🫅

 I'm currently retraining in the world of technology.
 I'm currently studying at the Holberton school, with a view to obtaining a diploma in web and mobile development.
+During this period of immersion in this world, I discovered a growing passion for cybersecurity and I wish to enhance my training in a professional environment through an apprenticeship or an internship.
+I am available for any discussions and opportunities in this regard.

 ### Statistiques 📈